OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

         bundles.Add(new ScriptBundle(&quot;~/bundles/jqueryval&quot;).Include(
                     &quot;~/Scripts/jquery.validate*&quot;));

-        // Use the development version of Modernizr to develop with and learn from.
+        // Use hello development version of Modernizr toodevelop with and learn from.
 Then, when you&#39;re
-        // ready for production, use the build tool at http://modernizr.com to pick only the tests you need. bundles.Add(new ScriptBundle(&quot;~/bundles/modernizr&quot;).Include(
+        // ready for production, use hello build tool at http://modernizr.com toopick only hello tests you need. bundles.Add(new ScriptBundle(&quot;~/bundles/modernizr&quot;).Include(
                     &quot;~/Scripts/modernizr-*&quot;));